jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 (introduction)=
 # Introduction

-The dream of scientific discovery drives the computing needs of researchers.
+The promise of scientific discovery drives the computing needs of researchers.
 Advances in research computing technology arise in response to those needs.
-Researchers must remain competitive in a rapidly-changing policy landscape.
+Researchers must adapt to a rapidly-changing competative landscape.
-So, research computing staff must quickly adapt systems to changing needs and improving technology, while minimizing impact to researcher operations.
+As such, research computing staff must quickly adapt systems to changing needs and improving technology, while minimizing impact to researcher operations.
-Traditional high-performance computing (HPC) infrastructure is defined by its rigid hardware layout.
+Traditional high-performance computing (HPC) infrastructure is defined by fixed hardware layouts.
-In contrast, software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight hardware upgrades with reduced researcher impact.
+In contrast, a software defined infrastructure for high-performance computing (SDHPC) is responsive and flexible, enabling in-flight upgrades with reduced researcher impact.

-Traditional HPC use centered around text-based, command-line shell interactions where users would SSH to login nodes and engage in research computing activities @Lonvick2006.
+Traditional HPC use centered on text-based, command-line  interactions where users connect via SSH to dedicated login nodes to engage with research workflows @Lonvick2006.
 The development of immersive web interfaces to HPC systems provided a friendlier user experience, increasing access.
 Among these interfaces, Open OnDemand (OOD) emerged as the most successful @Hudak2018.
 Now a fundamental component of many HPC systems, OOD brought user expectations for HPC systems in alignment with the self-directed experience of cloud-native applications.

 OOD owes its success to a reduction of cognitive load for researchers.
-Alongside a traditional command-line shell, the reference deployment of OOD provides access to several interactive, web-native applications.
+The reference deployment of OOD provides access to several interactive, web-native applications.
 Jupyter Notebooks, R Studio, and a VNC desktop capable of presenting native, windowed applications, are all available behind a simple resource request form.
-Researchers start by engaging with their HPC system through these familiar applications and, when they are ready, migrate to batch tools at the shell.
+Researchers start by engaging with their HPC system via the browser using familiar web applications and, when they are ready, can migrate to batch tools at the command-line as needed.
 Implementation details, such as submitting a job script to the scheduler, are hidden behind the software-defined abstractions of the resource request form and application definition.
 Because OOD hides these details, researchers can more readily envision HPC enabling their work.

 OOD operates by mapping browser interactions to per-user web servers.
-When a user first connects, the central OOD server spawns a web server process running under their identity, as defined on the HPC system, and hands off the connection.
+When a user connects to the HPC system via HTTPS, the OOD server spawns a web server process running under their account identity, as defined on the HPC system.
-Whenever the user launches an application, any processes started by their web server fall under that user's identity context.
+Whenever the user launches an application, processes started by their web server run within this identity context.
 The net effect is that user engagement with the HPC system is shepherded by software definitions—identity, operating system rules, OOD application definitions, and the scheduler.
+User interaction via OOD is governed by the same permissions enforced by operating system on all the user's processes, whether started by OOD or via a traditional command-line accessed via SSH.

 NOTE: OOD solved a problem that let us do the thing.
 The "wart" in the OOD solution is the traditional SSH access.
 This is one of the problems we solved.